jebinphilipose/Linux-Server-Configuration/README.md

        ```
        $ sudo nano /etc/ssh/sshd_config
        ```
-    2. Change the line `Port 22` to `Port 2200`, save and exit the file
+    2. Change the line `Port 22` to `Port 2200`
+    3. Change the line `PermitRootLogin prohibit-password` to `PermitRootLogin no`
+    4. Save and exit the file
-    3. Run the following command:
+    5. Run the following command:

        ```
        $ sudo service sshd restart